 Long established and better than ever, the Allez from Specialized stays lightweight, comfortable and fast with no changes for 2019

-Updated: 18th July 2018
+Updated: 30th Nov 2018

 Allez, Allez, Allez.
 Named after the encouragements that French spectators like to shout during iconic road races like the Tour de France, the Specialized Allez is the go to road race bike for new and experienced riders who are looking for performance at an affordable price point.
 Showcasing the capabilities of alloy framed road bikes the Specialized Allez range includes fully capable all-rounders and ultra-stiff race rockets.

-Inspired by the Tarmac, its multi-Grand-Tour-winning carbon brother, the E5 Allez features razor sharp road race handling.
-The head tube is slightly taller on the 2018 model for a slightly more relaxed ride and improved comfort on long days in the saddle.
+Inspired by the Tarmac, its multi-Grand-Tour-winning carbon brother, the Allez features razor sharp road race handling.
+The head tube is slightly taller on the new model for a slightly more relaxed ride and improved comfort on long days in the saddle.
 Utility has also been improved with the addition of rack and fender mounts – ideal for commuting and winter training.